Edited by Nataly Bogorad

 What is a shot in filmmaking?

 If you are wondering what is a shot in film making, wonder no more.
 By definition, a shot comprises several frames that run continuously for some time.
 Well, before you shoot any scene, you need to determine the shot size.
 In filmmaking, the shot size is the distance between your camera and your subject.
+If you're looking for a camera, you can find it on Amazon:

 Types of Shots in Film and Camera Types